2020 Missouri State Bears football team: At Western Illinois

-#6 North Dakota State
+No. 6 North Dakota State

 The Bears returned home following the win at Western Illinois for a matchup with the #6 North Dakota State Bison.
 The Bears couldn't get anything going offensively and were unable to crack the Bison Defense.
 25 first half points were enough for NDSU to win the game.
 Bison QB Zeb Noland Threw a seven-yard touchdown pass to Noah Grindorff to put the Bison up seven points.
 The Bears defense allowed two big plays to hand North Dakota State control.
 Jalen Bussey scored on a 53-yard touchdown run while Zeb Noland threw his second touchdown pass of the game when he connected with Braylon Henderson for an 81-yard score with less than 10 seconds left in the half.
 Jake Reinholz added a 38-yard field goal in between the long Bison scores.
 Jose Pizano had a 42-yard field goal blocked in the second quarter.
 The Bears would drop to 1–4 on the season and extend their losing streak to the Bison to 10 years.